-Mobile phones and other electronic devices may only be used on campus before & after school, as well as in the cafeteria during their lunch unless a teacher has approved use as part of class instruction.
-Any device that is displayed/visible or makes a noise (even if not visible) will be taken up and turned into the office.
+Mobile phones and other electronic devices may only be used on campus before & after school, with permission, as well as in the cafeteria during their lunch at designated times.
+Any device that is displayed/visible or makes a noise (even if not visible) will be confiscated and taken to the office.